 Businesses and employees continue to rely more and more on smart devices to keep up with work on the go.
 Even if you’re not on a long business trip, getting an email or reviewing a spreadsheet over your smartphone while you commute has become largely routine.
 One vulnerability of smart devices, however, is they are set to automatically connect to available WiFi networks near the device.
 While this can help increase speed when it comes to an internet connection, it’s inherently dangerous for businesses.
 An employee may automatically connect to an unsecured network deliberately set up to trap people’s data, and not even realize it.
 Setting up VPN access across your organizations’ mobile devices can help mitigate such a risk.
 And it can keep work flowing uninterrupted.

 Follow the leaders

-Not only can VPNs provide an extra layer of protection, but they are also being more widely viewed as a necessity.
-Taking a cue from these larger corporations can help to signal that you understand the importance of data security and you are a small business that can become a trusted partner.
+Not only can VPNs provide an extra layer of protection, but they are also more widely viewed as a necessity.
+Taking a cue from these larger corporations can help to signal you understand the importance of data security and you are a small business that can become a trusted partner.

 Build trust by protecting client information

 Similar to partners and vendors that may require certain security protocols to be in place before they enter into a contract with you, it’s likely your clients want similar assurances.
 By using a VPN, you are not only protecting your own organization’s data.
 You are also protecting any data that is entrusted to you by your clients.
 Getting a VPN in place for your small business now may help make contract negotiations easier down the road.

 Choosing to protect your small business by using a VPN is a personal choice, and one you should fully consider before implementing.
 Not all VPNs are created equal.
 It’s important to understand the benefits and possible weaknesses of different VPNs before you decide to invest.
 Now that you have a foundational understanding of VPNs, you are prepared to dig in and find a VPN solution that works for you and your small business.

 Get more cybersecurity tips and information today from CenturyLink.